-Neither centre is expected to be impacted by more than 6% by the expansion of Marrickville Metro, reflecting the solid foundation of each of these facilities within their own trade areas.
+The impacts upon each of these centres is expected to be less than previously assessed reflecting the now smaller proposed second dds at the expanded Marrickville Metro, along with the solid foundation of each of these facilities within their own trade areas.
 Broadway Shopping Centre is currently one of the most successful shopping centres in Australia (in terms of retail specialty sales densities), while Leichhardt Marketplace is a major food shopping destination in the region, anchored by a strong Woolworths supermarket which is understood to achieve sales densities in excess of \$12,000 per sq.m.